Hameau de la Reine: Life at the Queen’s Hamlet

 Courtiers at the Palace of Versailles constantly surrounded Marie Antoinette, leaving her in need of a refuge.
 She escaped the responsibilities and structure of court life to her private estate.

-The image of Marie Antoinette dressing up as a shepherdess or peasant at the hamlet is a deeply-entrenched and inaccurate myth.
+The image of Marie Antoinette dressing up as a shepherdess or peasant at the hamlet is a deeply entrenched and inaccurate myth.
 There is no contemporary evidence for Marie Antoinette or her entourage pretending to be peasants, shepherdesses or farmers.
-Marie Antoinette and her entourage would use the hamlet as a place to take private walks and host small gatherings or suppers.
+Marie Antoinette and her entourage used the hamlet as a place to take private walks and host small gatherings or suppers.

 Marie Antoinette also managed the estate by overseeing various works, correcting or approving plans, and talking with the head farmer and laborers.
 In addition to the head farmer Valy Bussard, Marie Antoinette hired a team of gardeners, a rat-catcher, a mole-catcher, two herds-men, and various servants to work on the estate.

-In spite of its idyllic appearance, the hamlet was a real farm, fully managed by a farmer appointed by the Queen, with its vineyards, fields, orchards and vegetable gardens producing fruit and vegetables consumed at the royal table.
-Animals from Switzerland, according to the instructions of the Queen, were raised on the farm.
+In spite of its idyllic appearance, the hamlet was a real farm, fully managed by a farmer appointed by the queen, with its vineyards, fields, orchards and vegetable gardens producing fruit and vegetables consumed at the royal table.
+Animals from Switzerland, according to the instructions of the queen, were raised on the farm.
 For this reason the place was often called "the Swiss hamlet".

-She preferred to wear simple clothing uncharacteristic to the frivolous fashion of the French Court while at the hameau, and often dressed in a sun hat and informal muslin dress, a Polonaise gown, or a Chemise à la Reine.
+She preferred to wear simple clothing uncharacteristic of the frivolous fashion of the French Court while at the hameau, and often dressed in a sun hat and informal muslin dress, a Polonaise gown, or a Chemise à la Reine.
 The chemise, worn without panniers and with a high waistline, was first worn by women in warmer climates in the colonies and was popularised amongst the aristocracy through Marie Antoinette.
-The simplicity and high waistline of the garment would lay the foundations for Regency/Empire fashion in the later decades during and after the Revolution.
-The Queen would often wear a straw Bergère hat and a fichu alongside a Polonaise gown; the term Polonaise referring to the dress of Polish shepherdesses who would hoist and drape their overskirts in two or three loops in order to keep their dress clean while farming.
+The simplicity and high waistline of the garment laid the foundations for Regency/Empire fashion in the later decades during and after the Revolution.
+The queen often wore a straw Bergère hat and a fichu alongside a Polonaise gown; the term Polonaise referring to the dress of Polish shepherdesses who hoisted and draped their overskirts in two or three loops in order to keep their dress clean while farming.
 Marie Antoinette's wardrobe was generally imitative of the peasantry of the period.

-The place was completely enclosed by fences and walls, and only intimates of the Queen were allowed to access it.
-During the Revolution, "a misogynistic, nationalistic and class-driven polemic swirled around the hameau, which had previously seemed a harmless agglomeration of playhouses in which to act out a Boucher pastorale."
-The queen was accused by many of being frivolous, and found herself a target of innuendos, jealousy and gossip throughout her reign.
+The place was completely enclosed by fences and walls, and only intimates of the queen were allowed to access it.
+During the Revolution, "a misogynistic, nationalistic and class-driven polemic swirled around the hameau, which had seemed a harmless agglomeration of playhouses in which to act out a Boucher pastorale."
+The queen was accused by many of being frivolous, and she found herself a target of innuendos, jealousy and gossip throughout her reign.
 Although for Marie Antoinette, the hameau was an escape from the regulated life of the Court at Versailles, in the eyes of French people, the queen seemed to be merely amusing herself.